 NCPD has not yet submitted evidence of implementation for recommendation 18.1.
-The assessment team will continue to work with NCPD to assess progress on this recommendation.

 Recommendation 18.2: NCPD should identify situations for which foot patrol is appropriate so that officers can leave their vehicles and engage the community in a less intimidating way.